idlirshkurti/idlirshkurti.github.io/index.md

 ## Scribbles and nonsense

 Hi there!
 I'm Idlir, a data scientist with a passion for maths, data and football.
-This blog is my personal space where I make some (sometimes random) notes about data science, mathematics, Python, and some personal projects I might be working on.
+This blog is my personal space where I make some (mostly random) notes about data science, mathematics, Python, and some personal projects I might be working on.

 Here, you'll find: